Anton-sk-cyber/test_app_6/README.md

-Complete Ruby on Rails Developer
+First change on complete Ruby on Rails Developer